raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 We mentioned "unambiguously specifying whether a string belongs to a language."
 A computer scientist's favourite tool for unambiguously specifying anything is a computing device or machine.
 And indeed, for something to be a formal language, there must be a machine that acts as its specification.

 As alluded to above, we call these machines _recognizers_.
-A recognizer takes as its input a seriesd of tokens making up a string, and returns as its output whether it recognizes the string or not.
+A recognizer takes as its input a series of tokens making up a string, and returns as its output whether it recognizes the string or not.
 If it does, that string is a member of the language.
 Computer scientists studying formal languages also study the recognizers for those languages.

 There are infinitely many formal languages, but there is an important family of formal languages called [regular languages][regular language].[^kleene]